FACULTY & STAFF

 Jake Whalen - Mathematics and Science

 Mr. Whalen completed his B.A. in Liberal Arts at Thomas Aquinas College and received his M.S. in Science Education from the University of Montana.
 Since 2011, he has taught high school classes in mathematics, science, and theology at noted Catholic schools, including St. Michael’s Prep in Silverado, CA and St. Monica Academy, in Montrose, CA. He is grateful to teach at a school that both models itself after the Classical idea of education and instills an authentic Catholic life in its students.
 A native of Alexandria, MN, he and his wife, Kateri, now live in Buffalo with their three children.
-When he is not teaching, he spends his leisure moments playing with his kids, waterskiing, writing, strumming on guitar, or reading a good book.
+When he is not teaching, he spends his leisure moments playing with his three kids, waterskiing, writing, strumming on guitar, or reading a good book.

 Jonah Lippert - Theology and Humanities